WildernessLabs/Documentation/docs/Hardware/Tutorials/Electronics/Part7/Transistors/index.md

 There is probably no singular component in electronics that is more important, or more prevalent in electronics than the transistor.

 The idea was first patented in 1926, but it wasn't until two decades later, in 1947, that the first actual transistor was created.
-Today, transistors are etched into chips by the billions and trillions and are the fundamental building block of nearly every piece of electronics we use.
+Today, transistors are etched into CPUs and other processors by the billions are the fundamental building block of nearly every piece of electronics we use.

 ### N-P-N + P-N-P Junctions